- You are here:

 There is also a textbook purchase process from previous semesters' students organized by the Georgia Tech-Lorraine staff.
 If you cannot find what you need, you can either bring your pre-purchased textbooks or have them shipped to the Georgia Tech-Lorraine campus building.

-Students staying two consecutive semesters or more, will receive a government subsidy.
+- Students staying two consecutive semesters or more, will be eligible for a French government housing subsidy.

 Please email Elise Bastien with your preference for housing.
 Please note that not everyone requesting a studio will get one.
 The number of studios available are extremely limited, and these will be assigned based on availability and on a first-come, first-served basis.